martinoyovo/flutter_starter/README.md

 # flutter_starter

-Flutter empty template to start your project.
+Flutter empty template to help you start your project.

 ## PACKAGES
 Packages I've used